 - (a) The AER must develop and publish a system limitation template in accordance with paragraph (c) and having regard to paragraph (b).
-The system limitation template must be developed by the AER in consultation with Distribution Network Service Providers and any persons who have identified themselves to the AER as having an interest in the form or contents of the system limitation template. - (b) The purpose of the system limitation template is to facilitate the publication by Distribution Network Service Providers of information on system limitations referred to in their Distribution Annual Planning Reports in a useable, consistent, accessible format to assist third parties to propose alternative options to address system limitations. - (c) The system limitation template must:
+The system limitation template must be developed by the AER in consultation with Distribution Network Service Providers and any persons who have identified themselves to the AER as having an interest in the form or contents of the system limitation template. - (b) The purpose of the system limitation template is to facilitate the publication by Distribution Network Service Providers of information on system limitations referred to in their Distribution Annual Planning Reports in a useable, consistent, accessible format to assist third parties to propose alternative options to address system limitations. - (c) The system limitation template must: - (1) provide a template for the reporting of the following information: - (i) the name (or identifier) and location of substations, subtransmission lines, zone substations and, where appropriate, primary feeders, where there is a system limitation or a projected system limitation during the forward planning period that has been identified in a Distribution Network Service Provider's Distribution Annual Planning Report;

-- (1) provide a template for the reporting of the following information: - (i) the name (or identifier) and location of substations, sub-transmission lines, zone substations and, where appropriate, primary feeders, where there is a system limitation or a projected system limitation during the forward planning period that has been identified in a Distribution Network Service Provider's Distribution Annual Planning Report; - (ii) the estimated timing (months(s) and year) of the system limitation or projected system limitation identified in subparagraph (i); - (iii) the Distribution Network Service Provider's proposed option to address the system limitation; - (iv) the estimated capital or operating cost of the proposed option; and - (v) the amount by which peak demand at the location of the system limitation or projected system limitation would need to be reduced in order to defer the proposed solution, and the dollar value to the Distribution Network Service Provider of each year of deferral; and - (2) include a statement that any information provided using the system limitation template must be read in conjunction with the reporting Distribution Network Service Provider's Distribution Annual Planning Report. - (d) At the same time as it publishes its Distribution Annual Planning Report each year, a Distribution Network Service Provider must publish a report which contains the information specified in paragraph (c) in the form required by the system limitation template.
+- (ii) the estimated timing (months(s) and year) of the system limitation or projected system limitation identified in subparagraph (i); - (iii) the Distribution Network Service Provider's proposed option to address the system limitation; - (iv) the estimated capital or operating cost of the proposed option; and - (v) the amount by which peak demand at the location of the system limitation or projected system limitation would need to be reduced in order to defer the proposed solution, and the dollar value to the Distribution Network Service Provider of each year of deferral; and - (2) include a statement that any information provided using the system limitation template must be read in conjunction with the reporting Distribution Network Service Provider's Distribution Annual Planning Report. - (d) At the same time as it publishes its Distribution Annual Planning Report each year, a Distribution Network Service Provider must publish a report which contains the information specified in paragraph (c) in the form required by the system limitation template. - (e) For the application of these Rules in this jurisdiction: - (1) a system limitation template developed and published by the AER and in operation immediately before 1 July 2019 is taken to have been developed and published by the AER on 1 July 2019; and - (2) the AER is taken to have complied with the requirements of paragraphs (a) and (c) in developing and publishing the system limitation template.